Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 They’re not wrong.
 K-Cups are a tightly packed combination of plastic body, aluminum top and paper filter.
 You can imagine how many people bother taking those apart and sorting them into the appropriate bins.
 That said, Keurig recognizes the problem and has set a goal of making their pods fully recyclable by 2020.

 Nespresso capsules are aluminum, so they are recyclable but it has to be done right.
-To that end, Nespresso has set a 2020 goal of recycling 100 per cent of all capsules sold, and has begun developing infrastructure to make that happen.
+To that end, Nespresso has set a sustainability goal of recycling 100 per cent of all capsules sold, and has begun developing infrastructure to make that happen.
 Nespresso users can take used Nespresso pods to collection centres at retail locations, collect them in a Nespresso recycling canister, or seal them in pre-paid recycling bags that the company provides and drop them off at any UPS outlet in the 48 continental states for delivery to Nespresso’s recycling facility.

 A Nespresso drink, with its rich taste and soft layer of crema, would be considered a better coffee by almost any connoisseur.
 Few would dispute that.